 The evaluation process takes into account the grades that you have earned in core finance courses and related economics or math courses.
 Previous experience has shown that applicants with a GPA equivalent to a Dutch grade of 7.0 and higher have a good chance to be selected to the programme.
 Please note that applications with a lower GPA can still be submitted and will be assessed.
 Check this list to see which grade is equivalent to a Dutch 7.0 in your degree.

-Send your GPA calculation along with your application, you do not have to update your GPA calculation after 1 April.
-The best students will be selected in the 3rd week of June.
+Send your GPA calculation along with your application, you do not have to update your GPA calculation after the application deadline.

 2. Your GMAT score